-Only a 40-minute train ride from Lisbon, picturesque Sintra offers a fairy-tale experience for a day (or longer, as you wish).
+Only a 40-minute train ride away, picturesque Sintra offers a fairy-tale experience for a day trip from Lisbon (or longer, as you wish).
 Sharing my experience with you, including many photos and all information you need to visit the five prettiest palaces and parks of Sintra.
-In order of suggested visits:
+In order of suggested visits.

 1: Park and Palace of Pena (Palácio da Pena)

 Palace of Pena is the most extravagant, colorful, impressive palace complex of Sintra and surroundings.
 A clear must-see!
 Pena Palace is a great example of nineteenth century Portuguese Romanticism and a UNESCO World Heritage Site.
 The palace is on top of a hill, offering a beautiful view on its wider surroundings.

 Upon arrival in the morning, the palace was covered in magical mist.
 By the time the entrance gate opened up to the public, the mist had just risen up.
 Amazing!
 Walking up from the main entrance gate to the actual palace takes some efforts; by foot app.
 10 min with 14% rise (!) or wait in line to get in a small bus after paying an additional EUR 3.

 To avoid the biggest crowds, visit Palace of Pena either at the beginning or at the end of your day in Sintra.
 However, even when the gate opens at 09:30h late September, the line is already long.

 Pena Palace is surrounded by Pena Park, which includes several highlights such as the Garden of Camellias and the Valley of the Lakes with the Duck House.
 Worth a stroll!
 It’s surprisingly green and serene.

 The Castle of the Moors is a hilltop medieval castle built by the Berbers (‘Moors’) with a long history of functioning as a strategic battle point.
 The Moorish Castle is nowadays part of a UNESCO World Heritage Site.